home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-view.md

 ## Store Custom Data

-If your view offers advanced layouting features, it might be that it wants to store custom data on a per-card basis.
-You can do this by adding a `layout` property to the card configuration.
+If your view requires data to persist at a card level, there is a `layout` in the card configuration that can be used to store information.
+Example: Key, X and Y coordinates, width and height, etc

 ```yaml
 - type: weather-card